DARMA-tasking/vt/docs/md/stats-reader.md

 and follows the distribution as specified in the file.

 A common flow is the following:
-  - Run the program to output stats files (with the flag `--vt_lb_data`)
+  - Run the program to output LB data files (with the flag `--vt_lb_data`)
   - Input those files to  the LBAF (Load Balancing Analysis Framework) to generate a new load distribution offline (e.g., to test a new LB strategy).
-    - Tell LBAF to generate a new set of stats files that contains a new mapping of object to processor
+    - Tell LBAF to generate a new set of LB data files that contains a new mapping of object to processor
   - Run the program with the `StatsRestartReader` to test this new mapping on the actual application